tianocore-docs/edk2-BuildSpecification/8_pre-build_autogen_stage/82_auto-generation_process.md

 the same hash value, it will be directly used.
 Otherwise, build tool will compile the source files and generate the binary files.

+#### 8.2.4.16 !error Statement

+The DSC and FDF file can use `!error` statement.
+The argument of this statement is an error message, it causes build tool to stop at the location where the statement is encountered and error message following the `!error` statement is output as a message.

 ### 8.2.5 Post processing

 Once all files are parsed, the build tools will do following work for each EDK